markbarlow/180bpm/_drafts/2017-tbc-tale-of-two-marathons.md

 <h2 class="section-heading">The marathon</h2>

 <p>There were obvious differences in the type of race - the Thames Meander a low key trail marathon and Barcelona the full closed-road cheering crowds job  - but here I'm more interested in the way I ran it and how I felt.
-For they were certainly different.</p>
+For in that respect they were certainly different.</p>

 <p>In my first marathon I heeded the advice to start slowly.
 The first two miles turned out to be my slowest.
 I kept a steady pace in line with what I was planning.
 I wasn't expecting what happened when I reached the halfway point though: the ability to continue that pace.
-From 13 to 20 miles I experienced a surprising feeling of strength, and an incredibly tangible sense of the endurance training kicking in.
+From 13 to 20 miles I experienced a surprising feeling of strength, an incredibly tangible sense of the long hours of training kicking in.
 You reap what you sow.
-The rarity of such a direct relationship between effort and reward, getting out what you put in.
+I struggle to recall another time when I felt such a direct relationship between effort and reward.
+And while it certainly got hard later on, I ended up running the second half marginally faster than the first - living the negative splits dream!</p>

 A level vs gcses and assembly comment - sharp intake of breath.
 But the risk too - all must line up for one day.